What time zone is Zanzibar?

 How to use internet in Zanzibar?

 There is wireless internet in almost every hotel and internet cafes all over Zanzibar.
-Mobile network reaches to almost all corners of the island, with good 3G especially in town.
-You can also buy portable modems from local companies.
+Mobile network reaches to almost all corners of the island, with good 3G/4G especially in town.
+Many cafes and restaurants have internet for clients, and basically all hotels and guesthouses have a wi-fi in Zanzibar.

 How to make phone calls in Zanzibar?